adithyabsk/blog/_pages/about.md

 ## Adithya Balaji

-I'm a currently a software engineer / data scientist.
-I am currently at [Carnegie Mellon University][CMU] working on a [Computer Science][CSD] Master's Degree.
+I am currently at
+[Carnegie Mellon University][CMU] working on a [Computer Science][CSD] Master's Degree.
 In undergrad, I double majored in [Electrical Engineering and Computer Engineering][ECE] at [NC State University][NCSU].

-I'm currently working for [Microsoft] as a Software Engineering Intern on their Quantum System team.

-I've previously worked for [Synthego][SYNTH] as a Software Engineering Intern through the [8vc fellowship][8VC], for [Georgian Partners][GP] as a Data Science Intern, for the [Oklahoma City Thunder][OKC] as a Data Science Intern, for the
+I've previously worked as a Software Engineering Intern for [Microsoft] on their Quantum System team, [Synthego][SYNTH] as a Software Engineering Intern through the [8vc fellowship][8VC], for [Georgian Partners][GP] as a Data Science Intern, for the [Oklahoma City Thunder][OKC] as a Data Science Intern, for the